 I really recommend Mike's Cycle Tours.
 We did both their city tour and their country tour.
 Both were excellent.
 Do look them up.
 We also hired bikes from them and did a lot of cycling ourselves too.

 We did an evening canal cruise with dinner and that was fun for the first night.
-There are a few different companies who offer those.
-11 months agoAnswered by Cordelia via WorldNomads.com
+There are a few different companies who offer those. over 1 year agoAnswered by Cordelia via WorldNomads.com

 You should start by buying a city plan (tourist centre opposite of the central station has lots), because Amsterdam is a maze.
 If you're into museums buy a city card or a museum card, though I honestly don't know if 4 days is enough to make a use of the latter (It's 60e, museums are usually 15).
 Try the free walking tour - book it here: